Skip to main contentScroll Top

 (0)

-This visit was not a vacation in the strict sense.
-(I came to buy equipment which is much cheaper here than in Thailand) but that didn't stop me from enjoying these few days in the city-state on the Malaysian peninsula.
-In addition, it allowed me to go and see a mutual friend of my wife's. (one of those ex Thai students).
+This visit wasn't exactly a holiday (I was there to buy equipment that's much cheaper here than in Thailand), but that didn't stop me from enjoying those few days in the city-state on the Malaysian peninsula.
+Plus, it gave me the chance to visit a mutual friend of my wife's (one of her former Thai language students).

 Landing in the Geylang district